MicrosoftDocs/security/compass/security-operations-videos-and-decks.md

 ## Next steps

-- See security operations [best practices](security-operations.md) and [capabilities](security-operations-capabilities.md) for more information.
+- See [Security operations overview](/security/operations/overview) for more information.
 - Review the [PowerPoint slides](/microsoft-365/downloads/security-compass-presentation.pptx) for the Microsoft Azure Security Compass Workshop.

 ## See also